mmuller88/mmblog/content/aws-bedrock-validation/index.md

 ### Golden Response

 This is an idea from the AI community that shows promise.
 Although I haven't personally tested it yet, the concept is to compare the response with a "golden response" to ensure its correctness.
-By generating the golden response using the same Language Learning Model (LLM) and comparing it with the actual response, we can determine if they are identical or very similar.
+The golden response can be compared with the actual response with the same Language Learning Model (LLM).
+We can then determine if they are identical or very similar.
 This approach holds potential and I'm eager to try it out soon.

 ## Thanks